ampho-cms/ampho/doc/user_manual.rst

 Bundle's name ``app`` is a little bit special.
 The thing is, when the Ampho application starts, it should know what bundles should be loaded.
-You can specify list of such bundles using environment variable or configuration parameter (more about that you can find below in this manual), but if you don't do this, Ampho will try to load at least one bundle named ``app``.
+You can specify list of such bundles using environment variable or configuration parameter ``BUNDLES``, but if you don't do this, Ampho will try to load at least one bundle named ``app``.
 So for simple setups you even don't have to specify application's "main" bundle, simply give the ``app`` name to it.